 The total number of STAs that are scheduled to respond to the NDP feedback report poll variant Trigger frame, called NSTAs, is calculated by the following equation:

-If BW= 0 or 1: NSTAs = 18 x (BW+1) x (Number of users per set of tones) / (Feedback size +1)
+If BW= 0 or 1: NSTAs = 18 x (BW+1) x (Multiplexing Flag) / (Feedback Size +1)

-If BW = 2: NSTAs = 72 x (Number of users per set of tones) / (Feedback size +1)
+If BW = 2: NSTAs = 72 x (Multiplexing Flag) / (Feedback Size +1)

-If BW = 3: NSTAs = 144 x (Number of users per set of tones) / (Feedback size +1)
+If BW = 3: NSTAs = 144 x (Multiplexing Flag) / (Feedback Size +1)

-Where BW is the value indicated in the BW subfield of the NDP feedback report poll variant trigger frame, (Number of users per set of tones) is the value indicated in the Number of users per set of tones subfield of the NDP feedback report poll variant trigger frame, and (Feedback size) is the value indicated in the Feedback size subfield of the trigger dependent common info field of the NDP feedback report poll variant trigger frame.
+Where BW is the value indicated in the BW subfield of the NDP feedback report poll variant trigger frame, Multiplexing Flag is the value indicated in the Multiplexing Flag subfield of the NDP feedback report poll variant trigger frame, and Feedback Size is the value indicated in the Feedback Size subfield of the User Info field of the NDP feedback report poll variant trigger frame.

-The number of users per set of tones defines the number of users that are multiplexed with P-matrix codes on the same set of tones in the same RU.
+The Multiplexing Flag defines the number of STAs that are multiplexed with P-matrix codes on the same set of tones in the same RU.

-If the feedback type field is set to zero for “resource request” type, the User Info field of the NDP Feedback Report Poll variant Trigger frame is not present.